rackerlabs/docs-cloud-monitoring/api-docs/dev-guide/api-operations/methods/get-get-audit-information-audits.rst

 Returns audit information for the specified account.

-Rackspace Cloud Monitoring records every write operation in an audit.
+Rackspace Monitoring records every write operation in an audit.
 For more information on how audits are recorded, see :ref:`Audits <audits>`.